Racing Victoria's subsidy scheme for trainers and owners helps offset the cost of advanced diagnostic imaging for Victorian thoroughbreds.

 What: The standing CT scanner for horses allows efficient three-dimensional imaging of the lower limb and identification of otherwise undetected bone damage.
 It is essentially cross-sectional radiographs and very useful, providing excellent, high-detailed images for bone and fair to good images for soft tissues.
 Images can be viewed in multiple planes and at multiple angles.
 The quality and contrast of images created by CT is far superior to standard x-ray.

-Where: U-Vet Werribee.
+Where: U-Vet Werribee

-How much (full fee): Approximately $1,200 - $2,000*.
+Cost (full fee): Approximately $1,200 - $2,000*

-* Already partially subsided by RV and the State Government via investment in the Equine Limb Injury Prevention Program.
+*Already partially subsided by RV and the State Government via investment in the Equine Limb Injury Prevention Program.

 PET Scan: Positron Emission Tomography Scan

-A PET scan is similar to scintigraphy in that they both use nuclear imaging techniques to detect “hot spots” that may indicate microscopic changes within the bones of the lower limb.
+What: A PET scan is similar to scintigraphy in that they both use nuclear imaging techniques to detect “hot spots” that may indicate microscopic changes within the bones of the lower limb.
 However, in contrast to scintigraphy, a PET scan produces a three-dimensional image, which provides more detailed information than scintigraphy which only produces a two-dimensional image.
 PET Scans are effective at detecting bone change before it becomes apparent on x-ray or ultrasound.
 When used in conjunction with CT, PET scans can also distinguish between active and inactive injuries of bone and soft tissue.

-Lower limb (fetlocks/ hocks down to and including the foot).
+Areas that can be imaged: Lower limb (fetlocks/ hocks down to and including the foot)

-The horse usually arrives at the clinic the night before imaging to allow for assessment and preparation for imaging the following morning.
+Procedure: The horse usually arrives at the clinic the night before imaging to allow for assessment and preparation for imaging the following morning.
 Similar to scintigraphy, a small amount of radioactive tracer is injected into the horse and takes approximately half an hour to bind to any areas of increased bone turnover/ bone injury.
 The horse is then sedated so that images can be taken.
 Imaging can take up to an hour (depending on the area being imaged).
 The horse generally goes home on the same day as the procedure.

-up to $3300 (including GST)
+Cost: up to $3300 (including GST)

 Please note: All costs are subject to change and must only be used as a guide.
 Full prices including GST will be determined by the participating practices delivering the diagnostic imaging.